-Furthermore, Santander Ceramic Industry plans to acquire new equipment to use a higher amount of renewable biomass, and it is also planning to construct a new and more efficient kiln, which will use only renewable biomass and thereby will almost eliminate the use of coal in the industry.
+Furthermore, Santander Ceramic Industry plans to acquire new equipment to use a higher amount of renewable biomass.
 Therefore, carbon credits revenues will be an important component to make this low carbon initiative feasible.

-During the first crediting period, according to the last monitoring report, the average fuel switch ratios from coal to renewable biomass that have been achieved by Santander Ceramic Industry was 79% (mass basis) and 59% (energy basis).
+According to the last monitoring report, Santander Ceramic Industry achieved, by the end of the monitoring period (2018), a fuel switch ratio from coal to renewable biomass of 67% (energy basis) and 83% (mass basis).
 A total of 40,856 tonnes of fossil fuel (coal) was saved by the project.

-Figure 6 below shows the comparison between the coal and biomass usage rate during the first crediting period for Santander Ceramic Industry, in an energy basis:
+Figures 6 and 7 below show the comparison between the coal and biomass usage rate during the first crediting period for Santander Ceramic Industry, as presented on the last monitoring report, in energy and mass basis:

 Figure 6.
 Ratio between coal and biomass use in Santander Ceramic Industry during the first crediting period, energy basis.